 Guests who have visited Camp Jabulani, will be very familiar with a gentleman called Tigere, easily recognisable by his endearing smile and his note book tucked under his arm, which he is never without.

-Tigere Matipedza is a very well respected member of the Camp Jabulani team.
-Together with Isaac Mathole, they are the two Elephant Managers at our lodge, responsible for the a large part of the wellbeing of the elephants at Camp Jabulani, as well as the team of staff, or carers as we refer to them as, too.
+Tigere Matipedza is a very well respected member of the Camp Jabulani management team.
+Together with Isaac Mathole, they are the two Elephant Managers at our lodge, responsible for the a large part of the wellbeing of the elephants at Camp Jabulani, as well as the team of staff that care for the elephants.

 Having celebrated his 40th birthday this in April this year, Tigere has been working with elephants for the past twenty two years, since he was eighteen years of age.
 His experience with them started in his home country of Zimbabwe, much where the majority of the Jabulani Herd originate from.